xrd/docker-search/README.md

     ----                          -----------
     bfirsh/ffmpeg

-More about what is happening:
+More about what is happening under the hood with the `-verbose` flag.

     $ docker-search -filter=libavcodec -filter=quantal -verbose=true -dockerfile ffmpeg
     Query docker for ffmpeg